hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/AUTOSAR/AUTOSAR-Memory-Stack/AUTOSAR-Module-NvM.md

 * NVRAM block ID one is reserved for the NVRAM block that stores the module's configuration ID.
 	* This block must be of block management type `NVM_BLOCK_REDUNDANT`, and uses CRC.
 		* If the reserved NVRAM block couldn't be read due to an error in the lower-layer(s), its status is set to `NVM_REQ_NV_INVALIDATED`.
-			* In this case, the NVRAM block is written with the compiled configuration ID, and the behavior is as if a configuration match occurred.
+			* In this case, the behavior is as if a configuration match occurred.
 		* If the reserved NVRAM block fails CRC check, its status is set to `NVM_REQ_INTEGRITY_FAILED`.
 			* In this case, the behavior is as if a configuration mismatch occurred.
 		* If the reserved NVRAM block is read successfully, but a configuration ID mismatch is detected, its status is set to `NVM_REQ_NOT_OK`.